-IB Schools Australasia are pleased to have available a new Student Speaker Series event for Diploma Programme students in 2019.
+IB Schools Australasia are pleased to have available a new Student Speaker Series event for Diploma Programme students.

 These in-school events bring Asha Mortel, a young changemaker, to your school to empower your students and develop the skills needed to succeed in their CAS Project.

 These sessions are available only to member schools.

 25 March - 5 April 2019